Roman Catholic

 In 1920 took part with other seminarians from Theological Seminary in Kraków in Polish–Russians war.

-After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, arrested on 20.06.1943 by the Germans during the pacification of Krzeczów together with his vicar, Fr Francis Czubin, among others (Fr Czubin was executed on the spot).
+Arrested by the Germans — agents of SiPo und SD security services — on 20.06.1943 during the pacification of Krzeczów (organized by the Germans under the code name «Grossaktion Dora») together with his vicar, Fr Francis Czubin, among others (Fr Czubin was executed on the spot).

 Accused of hiding church bells Germans ordered to be handed in and melted for weaponry production.